 Smart Tip: Maximize your time by using the Disneyland Mobile app to place your order at any of the 29 quick-service restaurants, then go straight to the pickup area to have your food handed to you.
 If your kid really loved that chicken skewer from Bengal Barbecue, you can order another with a few clicks—again, without waiting in line.
 Even better: Load your credit card number into the app before you go through the entrance gates.

-If you want to sample the resort’s most refined menus, make reservations at one of the chef-driven restaurants, such as California Adventure’s Carthay Circle, the Grand Californian’s Napa Rose, and Disneyland Hotel’s Steakhouse 55.
+If you want to sample the resort’s most refined menus, make reservations at one of the chef-driven restaurants, such as California Adventure’s Carthay Circle and the Grand Californian’s Napa Rose.

-Doing so will let you tuck into Korean chili-glazed angus sirloin at Carthay Circle, duck à l'orange from Napa Rose’s open kitchen (book the chef’s counter for a view of the action), and center-cut filet mignon at Steakhouse 55.
-Some resort restaurants—including Carthay Circle, Blue Bayou, River Belle, and Wine Country Trattoria—let you book dining packages that include a three-course prix fixe menu, and provide access to reserved viewing areas for shows like World of Color and Fantasmic.
+Doing so will let you tuck into Korean chili-glazed angus sirloin at Carthay Circle and duck à l'orange from Napa Rose’s open kitchen (book the chef’s counter for a view of the action).
+Some resort restaurants—including Carthay Circle, Blue Bayou, River Belle Terrace, and Wine Country Trattoria—let you book dining packages that include a three-course prix fixe menu, and provide access to reserved viewing areas for shows like World of Color and Fantasmic.

 Every Disney restaurant offers at least one vegetarian—and sometimes vegan—option.
 Some of the parks’ best meat-free meals include the broccoli-and-cheese soup in a Boudin bread bowl at Pacific Wharf Cafe, the focaccia caprese sandwich at Jolly Holiday Bakery Cafe, the vegetarian Chili Cone Queso at the Cozy Cone Motel, and the hearty, vegan Ithorian Garden Loaf at Docking Bay 7 in Galaxy’s Edge.
 There’s plenty of satisfying vegetarian pizza throughout the parks, as well as veggie burgers, and Lucky Fortune Cookery offers a tofu rice bowl.